Cavalier

-The term Cavalier (/ˌkævəˈlɪər/) was first used by Roundheads as a term of abuse for the wealthier royalist supporters of Charles I of England and his son Charles II during the English Civil War, the Interregnum, and the Restoration (1642 – c.
+The term Cavalier (/ˌkævəˈlɪər/) was first used to describe cavalrymen, and later by Roundheads as a term of abuse for the wealthier royalist supporters of Charles I of England and his son Charles II during the English Civil War, the Interregnum, and the Restoration (1642 – c.
 1679).
 It was later adopted by the Royalists themselves.
 Although it referred originally to political and social attitudes and behaviour, of which clothing was a very small part, it has subsequently become strongly identified with the fashionable clothing of the court at the time.
 Prince Rupert, commander of much of Charles I's cavalry, is often considered to be an archetypal Cavalier.

 Etymology

 Cavalier derives from the same Latin root as the Italian word cavaliere, the French word chevalier, and the Spanish word caballero, the Vulgar Latin word caballarius, meaning 'horseman'.
 Shakespeare used the word cavaleros to describe an overbearing swashbuckler or swaggering gallant in Henry IV, Part 2 (c.
 1596–1599), in which Robert Shallow says, "I'll drink to Master Bardolph, and to all the cavaleros about London".
 Shallow returns in The Merry Wives of Windsor (c.
 1597), where he is called "Cavaleiro Justice" (knightly judge) and "bully rook", a term meaning "blustering cheat".